 Type of institution: University/Higher Education Institution

 72 credit points.
-Students may undertake a single, double or interdisciplinary major by following an approved sequence of subjects.
+Students may undertake a single or double major.

 - Aquaculture science and technology